-The Genworth Cost of Care Survey 2020 indicates that the average rate for home care across the District of Columbia in 2021 is $24.13.
-This is a significant increase since 2018, when the average rate was $16.75 / hr.
-However, even so, the nationwide average cost is only slighter lower at $23.50 / hr.
+The Genworth Cost of Care Survey indicates that the average rate for home care across the District of Columbia in 2023 is $28.
+The nationwide average cost is slighter lower at $23.50 / hr.

 Home health care, which provides minimal medical care, is also available.
 This type of care is provided by medical professionals.
-On average, it costs approximately $.87 more per hour that does home care.
+On average, it costs approximately $.87 more per hour than does home care.

 Medicaid is a federal and state funded health insurance plan for low-income individuals.
 While the general parameters of the program are federally set, the District of Columbia can work within these parameters and administer the program as it sees fit for their residents.
 Like the rest of the United States, the District of Columbia State Medicaid program covers the cost of nursing home care in addition to limited personal care.

 The Personal Care & Adult Day Health Care services provided under the District of Columbia’s state Medicaid plan are intended to prevent the premature placement of seniors in nursing homes.
 In-home assistance with daily living activities, such as bathing, grooming, mobility, and eating are provided via the Personal Care benefit.
 Personal care assistance is also provided in Adult Day Health Care, as are snacks and meals, supervision, and therapeutic activities.
 For eligibility requirements, click here.

 The District of Columbia also offers one Medicaid-based assistance waiver program, which provides home and community based services outside of nursing homes.
 Unlike the state Medicaid program, this waiver is not an entitlement program.
 This means that there are a limited number of participant slots for waiver services.
 Once the slots have been filled, there will be a waitlist to be enrolled in the waiver.